PhD in Translation and Transcultural Studies (P-Q3PG)

 Our approach centres on cultures of, and in, translation.
 In addition to translation as practice, in SMLC we are interested in cultural aspects of translation in the broadest sense: how translation is theorised and practised in artistic, political, and social contexts and in different media.
 We also use translation as an analytical and interdisciplinary tool to further illuminate processes of migration, displacement, cultural production and transfer, language policy and development, intellectual histories, mediation and conflict resolution.

-Staff working in Translation and Transcultural Studies at Warwick have expertise in a wide range of research areas, including cultural translation and transculturalism, literary translation, sociolinguistics, self-translation in multilingual contexts, gender and feminist translation studies, sociology of translation, and history of publishing.
+Staff working in Translation and Transcultural Studies at Warwick have expertise in a wide range of research areas, including cultural translation and transculturalism, literary translation, sociolinguistics, multilingualism, self-translation in multilingual contexts, gender and feminist translation studies, sociology of language and translation, history of publishing, audio-visual translation, translation technologies, and linguistic landscapes.
 Details on staff expertise and profile are available here.

-The close link between translation and transcultural studies and the language sections (Chinese, French, German, Italian, and Hispanic Studies) strengthens the cultural approach to translation, seen as cultural exchange and transfer, and is one of our distinctive research aspect.
+The close link between translation and transcultural studies and the language sections (Chinese, French, German, Italian, and Hispanic Studies) strengthens the cultural approach to translation, seen as cultural exchange and transfer, and is one of the distinctive aspects of our research.

 Further details on Translation and Transcultural Studies staff current research projects can be found on this page.